seehorne/GetGrinnected/docs/android.md

 - Back to [table of contents](#table-of-contents)

 ## Follow and unfollow orgs
-- Functionality forthcoming (UNDER CONSTRUCTION :building_construction:)
+- Coming soon!
+Stay tuned :tada:
 - Back to [table of contents](#table-of-contents)

 ## Change username